pagkly/Zed/Investopedia3/Why Leveraged Leases Matter.md

 ## Special Considerations: Accounting for Leveraged Leases

 Individuals usually do not need to worry about the accounting standards for leasing an asset with leverage but this would be a factor for a business.
-In business accounting, leveraged leases are referred to as [capital leases](https://www.investopedia.com/terms/c/capitallease.asp).
+In business accounting, leveraged leases are referred to as [[capital leases]](https://www.investopedia.com/terms/c/capitallease.asp).

 To determine the difference, four criteria are used: